ibm-cloud-docs/power-iaas/network-architecture.md

 On a PER-enabled workspace that uses a custom IP address, the network is routed through PER that routes to a Network Address Translator (NAT) device that converts the custom IP address into an IBM Cloud supported IP address.

-On a non-PER-enabled {{site.data.keyword.powerSys_notm}} workspace that uses a direct-link based connection, the custom IP address from the workspace can reach the IBM Cloud services endpoint through either of the following routes:
--	The custom IP address from the workspace needs to pass through a proxy server that coverts the custom IP address to an IBM Cloud supported IP address.
--	The custom IP address from the workspace needs to pass through the Virtual Private Endpoint (VPE) that has conversion capability.
-The VPE helps in converting the Custom IP address to a IBM Cloud supported IP address.

 ![Connecting PER workspace with IBM Cloud services](./images/4_PER_Cloudservices.svg "Connecting PER workspace with IBM Cloud services"){: caption="Figure 12.
 Connecting PER workspace with IBM Cloud services" caption-side="bottom"}

 ![Connecting PER workspace with IBM Cloud services](./images/use_case_diags-PER_cloud_services.svg "Connecting PER workspace with IBM Cloud services"){: caption="Figure 12.
 Connecting PER workspace with IBM Cloud services" caption-side="bottom"}